The Story Star System

 No Star Awarded

-A book that achieves a 3.49 average and below will not be awarded a star.
+A book with a 2.99 average or below will not be awarded a star.
 This book doesn’t meet the Story Star Standard requirements.
-You will recieve detailed feedback which will explain what are the problem areas which caused no star to be awarded
+You will receive detailed feedback which will explain clearly what aspects held the book back from a star, along with actionable suggestions for improvement.

 Average of 3.5-3.99